Discover History

 Figure 7.
 George Armstrong Custer, in uniform, seated with his wife, Elizabeth "Libbie" Bacon Custer, and his brother, Thomas W. Custer, standing in the rear.

-The US government ignored the 1868 treaty to get the Lakota Sioux to cede the Black Hills (South Dakota) to gold seekers pouring into the area.
+The U.S. government ignored the 1868 treaty to pressure the Lakota Sioux into ceding the Black Hills (South Dakota) to gold seekers pouring into the area.
 The Sioux were told to report to their Indian agencies by January 1876 or be considered hostile.
 When the order was ignored, the government sent the military to enforce it.

 In May, Brigadier General Alfred H. Terry headed west from Fort Abraham Lincoln with 1,108 officers and enlisted men, 45 Native American scouts and interpreters, and 190 civilian employees, as well as a wagon train, pack train, spare horses, a cattle herd, and a heavy weapons platoon.
 The detachment included most of Brigadier General Custer's 7th Cavalry.

-They entered the badlands on May 27 near Easy Hill, continued down Davis Creek, and ascended Custers Wash before reaching the uplands above the Little Missouri River.
-However, on May 30, 1876, an unexpected snowstorm dropped six inches of white sloppy snow, which delayed Custer and his men for three days.
+They entered the badlands on May 27 near Easy Hill, continued down Davis Creek, and ascended Custer's Wash before reaching the uplands above the Little Missouri River.
+However, on May 30, 1876, an unexpected snowstorm dumped six inches of heavy, wet snow, delaying Custer and his men for three days.
 The area is now known as Custer Snow Camp.
-Later, they continued west into Montana toward an ill-fated encounter at Little Bighorn.
+They continued west into Montana toward an ill-fated encounter at the Little Bighorn.

-The Custer Trail Auto Tour is a scenic self-guided tour through the Little Missouri National Grasslands that follows the path of historical military expeditions, including George Armstrong Custer (Figure 7) and the 7th Cavalry.
+The Custer Trail Auto Tour is a scenic self-guided tour through the Little Missouri National Grasslands that follows the path of historical military expeditions, including those led by George Armstrong Custer (Figure 7) and the 7th Cavalry.

 Figure 8.
 A wounded man is carried away from The Battle of Slim Buttes on a horse drawn stretcher.

-The battle was the first military victory for the US Army during the Great Sioux War following Custer's devastating defeat at Little Bighorn.
+The battle was the U.S. Army's first military victory during the Great Sioux War, following Custer's devastating defeat at the Little Bighorn.
 It demonstrated the army's ability to fight and, along with subsequent actions, contributed to the eventual demoralization of the Sioux and Cheyenne.

 The battle was a turning point in the Great Sioux War, leading to further military actions and negotiations between the US government and the Sioux tribes.